myriagon/quantum_crc8/README.md

 In a nutshell, the workflow is:
 - Run`crc8_bqm_emb.py` to formulate the problem and fit it to the QPU of a specific quantum computer.
-(All of these examples were executed on a machine called DW_2000Q_2_1.)
+(All of the worked examples included in this project were executed on a machine called DW_2000Q_2_1.)
 Check the max chain len and avg chain len statistics of the embeddings and pick one with short chains.
 - Run `crc8_qpu.py` to submit the problem to the quantum computer, read samples (answers) from the QPU, and store the results in a file.
 - Run `crc8_examine_samples.py` to extract data from the results file, check